tocisz/homepage-data/posts_source/011-Programming-Xilinx-Spartan-6.md

 internal clock needs to be the same.
 Xilinx FPGAs have [dedicated modules for managing clock resources](https://www.xilinx.com/support/documentation/user_guides/ug382.pdf).
-By using [PLL](https://en.wikipedia.org/wiki/Phase-locked_loop) techniques it is possible to generate higher frequency and to introduce many phase shifted clock signals.
+By using [PLL](https://en.wikipedia.org/wiki/Phase-locked_loop) techniques it is possible to generate higher or lower frequency and to introduce many phase shifted clock signals.

-In this project I only wanted my clock to be really slow, so I could see cellular automaton working with my eyes.
-Instead of using Xilinx built-in clock synthesis I wrote really simple module to divide clock frequency.
+In this project I only wanted my clock to be really slow, so I could see cellular automaton working.
+Instead of using Xilinx built-in clock synthesis
+I wrote really simple module to divide clock frequency.
 All it contains is a counter.
 Adding one on each input clock cycle and giving last bit of a counter as and output.